Pilgrim Winter

 well obviously Pete is fine

-he's behind the counter and the place is busy and he looks like a new dad
+he's behind the counter and the place is busy and

 and then he comes over and he remembers your name